‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 a lion out on, you know,

 the African plains or whatever will eat dead antelope and dead whatever.
-Sure.

 But will they eat a dead lion?
 I don't think they do.
 Like, we don't eat our own is a thing we don't do, right?

-I'm sure there are some animals in
+I'm sure there's some animals in

 place.
 I mean, definitely.

-If this is like a cross-species, sort of
+If this is like a cross-species, sort of,

 we as a planet have largely decided not to eat our own.

-Also, what I'm learning about this larger debate, and apparently many of our listeners, Joe, is like, if Hannibal Lecter had just made it a sustainability question, like it would have been cool, you know?
+Also, what I'm learning about this larger debate and apparently many of our listeners, Joe, is like, if Hannibal Lecter had just made it a sustainability question, like it would have been cool you know

-People seem pretty interested.
-We had a couple emails about the breakfast that Kumba and Carol share when he's like, here's your hat.
+people seem pretty interested we got a couple emails about the breakfast that uh kumba and carol share when he's like here's your hat what's your hurry um

-Where are they getting such good avocados if they're like have such high standards?
+have this breakfast and then go please our listener mikhal was like Where are they getting such good avocados if they're like have such high standards?

 And I agree because avocados are like the first thing to go, right?

-Well, yes and no. Like sometimes you buy a green avocado and it just stays green for, I don't know, a fucking month for some reason.
+Yes and no. Like sometimes you buy a green avocado and it just stays green for, I don't know, a fucking month for some reason.

 Where do you store your avocados?
 Countertop.
 Countertop.

-Okay, yeah.
 I mean, if I'm trying to accelerate the process, if I'm trying to, you know, again, it's very fickle.
+Like you're trying to control it at all times.

 But I've had some that just never seem to turn.

 But there's a narrow window.

-You'll have like a green one that won't turn on the countertop and then
+You'll have like a green one that won't turn on the countertop and then and then like it's ready and then next day it's too late.

 It's already over.
-This is like a perfect.

-The other thing I want to say, though, is that I loved this moment because it was like a real
+This is like a perfect isn't that life, Joe?
+You know, we're just all aiming for that Goldilocks zone.
+The other thing I want to say though is that I loved this moment because it was like a real

 him watching her make her breakfast in a way that he doesn't usually, he wouldn't think to eat that breakfast.
 Like she makes avocado toast, essentially.